TonySac/Ender3NG-Build/software_install.md

 The Raspberry Pi can also be used as a secondary MCU.
 This means the GPIO pins on the the Pi can be accessed and controlled by Klipper.
 Since we're already in the Pi, might as well set that up now.

-Open the Klipper directory and start the MCU process before Klipper:
+Open the Klipper directory and set the MCU process to start before Klipper:

 ```console
 cd ~/klipper/